-Seeing Boston By Streetcar was one of the first films of the city ever made.
+Seeing Boston By Streetcar stands as one of the first films of the city ever made.
 It offers today's viewer a fascinating glimpse of the city’s smoky, busy streets.
 The streetcar takes the viewer past Jordan Marsh and along Boylston Street to Copley Square and the Boston Public Library.
 Pedestrians, horses, carriages and carts vie for space in a free-for-all with no traffic lights, no crosswalks and no stop signs.

 Viewers who first saw the film during its debut in 1906 probably found it even more fascinating.

 (Click here to watch.
 Note the brief fistfight at 2:26.)

 The motion picture industry had just started when American Mutoscope and Biograph Company filmed Boston by streetcar in 1906.

 On April 14, 1894, the first kinetoscope parlor opened in New York City.
 Patrons viewed moving pictures through a peephole, which Thomas Edison’s laboratory invented.
 In New York two years later came the first commercially successful movie projection, again with an Edison invention – the Vitascope.
 Weeks later in Boston, Benjamin Franklin Keith showed a film with the Vitascope in his vaudeville theatre on 547 Washington Street.

 In 1906, Boston’s first movie theatre, the Theatre Comique, opened on Tremont Row in Scollay Square.
 It typically showed a series of short films of real life, drama and entertainment.
 Cameramen traveled the United States filming scenery to product those short films of real life.

 A major figure in the early motion picture industry, G.W.
 ‘Billy’ Bitzer, shot Seeing Boston By Streetcar.
 Born in Roxbury, Mass., in 1872.
 Bitzer developed early cinematic technologies and techniques such as the fadeout, the soft focus and the close-up.